bigfix/developer.bigfix.com/site/reference/types/time-zone-with-multiplicity.md

 # type: time zone with multiplicity

-The &lt;time zone with multiplicity&gt; inspectors deal with time zone arrays, allowing you to extract unique time zone values and count them.
+The &amp;lt;time zone with multiplicity&amp;gt; inspectors deal with time zone arrays, allowing you to extract unique time zone values and count them.

-# multiplicity of &lt;time zone with multiplicity&gt;
+# multiplicity of &lt;time zone with multiplicity&gt; : integer

-Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &lt;time zone&gt; types.
+Sorts the list and returns the multiplicity, or count, of each unique element in the specified list of multiple &amp;lt;time zone&amp;gt; types.